plamenna-petrova/Graffiti-Theme-WordPress/README.md

 ## Clone the repository or download it as an archive.
-Paste the theme in wordpress -> wp-content -> themes directory
+Paste the theme in the wordpress -> wp-content -> themes directory